Last Updated: 19 December 2022

 1. Payment upon invoice in cooperation with Ratepay

 Rechnungskauf mit Ratepay is a product made available to PayPal merchants bound by the PayPal User Agreement ("Merchants"), who want to offer their buyers, who are German residents ("Customers"), the possibility to buy goods and potential ancillary services online and settle their payments actively per invoice as a one-time payment.
 For this purpose, PayPal offers a product for payment upon invoice in cooperation with Ratepay ("Ratepay") on the PayPal Platform ("Rechnungskauf mit Ratepay").
 Merchants have no claim against PayPal to offer Rechnungskauf mit Ratepay.
-Currently Rechnungskauf mit Ratepay is only available for consumers.
+Currently Rechnungskauf mit Ratepay is only available for consumer Customers unless agreed otherwise between PayPal and the Merchant.
 PayPal reserves the right not to offer Rechnungskauf mit Ratepay to a Merchant and to terminate or restrict Rechnungskauf mit Ratepay in whole or in part at any time, including but not limited to the right not to purchase receivables for purchases of certain products, product groups or from certain industries.

 In the scope of Rechnungskauf mit Ratepay PayPal purchases from the Merchant all receivables against a Customer of the Merchant which arise from the use of Rechnungskauf mit Ratepay ("Customer Contracts").
 Ratepay purchases these receivables from PayPal.
 PayPal will credit the purchase price for the receivables to the Merchant’s PayPal Account as further outlined below, regardless of any payment by the Customer.